mjbradvica/personal-website-articles/2021/blazor-series/routing-with-variables-in-blazor.md

 Routing to components in Blazor can be done using variables very easily.
 This can be a cleaner alternative than using raw strings everywhere.

 This example uses the default Counter component that is included when a new Blazor project is created.
-All we need to do is add a class that contains constant strings to use for our routes:
+The only requirement is a class that contains constant strings to use for our routes:

 ```csharp
     public static class PageRoutes